ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

 ##Configuration and installalltion base system

-The `base` is needed for Arch Linux and the `base-devel` is used for build packages and more.
+The `base` is needed for Arch Linux and the `base-devel` is used for build packages and more.<BR>
-I recommend getting the base-devel aswell doesn´t use much space and if you dont know if you need it, might aswell get it.
+I recommend getting the base-devel aswell doesn´t use much space and if you dont know if you need it, might aswell get it.<BR>
-`pacstrap /mnt base base-devel`
+`pacstrap /mnt base base-devel`<BR>
 This will install the `base` system and `base-devel` on to the `/mnt` (And remember we mounted our `/dev/sda1` to `/mnt`.
-So we are bassicly installing these packages to the new partion)
+So we are bassicly installing these packages to the new partion)<BR>

 To generate the fstab file do the following:<BR>
 `genfstab -U /mnt >> /mnt/etc/fstab`<BR>